farabiahmed/Project-Samples/Tutorials/CPlusPlus.md

 ## FAQ
+### Why C++?
+C++ is notoriously non-accommodating when it comes to plugins.
+C++ is extremely platform-specific and compiler-specific.
+The C++ standard doesn't specify an Application Binary Interface (ABI), which means that C++ libraries from different compilers or even different versions of the same compiler are incompatible.
+Add to that the fact that C++ has no concept of dynamic loading and each platform provide its own solution (incompatible with others) and you get the picture.
+There are a few heavyweight solutions that try to address more than just plugins and rely on some additional runtime support.
+Still, C/C++ is often the only practical option when it comes to high-performance systems.

 ### Why C++ is faster than the Javascript?
 * C++ is a fully compiled language - so there is no runtime parsing of source code and no “just in time” compilation cost.
 * C++ does not use “garbage collection” - which basically requires JavaScript to periodically stop - and look at EVERY reference to an allocated memory block to see if it’s no longer needed.